Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

-Ethnicity is a subjective sense of shared identity based on objective cultural and/or regional criteria.
+Ethnicity refers to a (subjective) sense of shared identity based on objective cultural and/or regional criteria.
 The term ethnicity refers to a group of people who perceive themselves as separate and distinct from other groups because of cultural differences.
 There are a total of five relatively specific cultural traits that ethnic groups identify themselves with.
 These traits include language and/or dialect, social customs, religion, physical appearances, and region of residence.

 With the end of the Cold War and the collapse of the Soviet Union, the 1990s saw an eruption of dozens of ethnic wars.
 With nearly 862 different ethnic groups globally, conflict was inevitable on the global stage.
 The Middle East, Eastern Europe, and even Africa witnessed some of the most devastating acts of ethnic conflict to date.
 Some of the most notable ethnic clashes included conflicts in Rwanda, Darfur, and Yugoslavia.

 Genocide in Rwanda

 The Rwandan conflict (1992) was a result of internal conflict between the Hutus (cultivators) and Tutsis (herdsmen) in Rwanda.
 A clear case of genocide, the Hutus murdered over 800,000 Tutsis in only 100 days (mostly through the use of machetes), and eliminated nearly 70 percent of the Tutsi population in Rwanda.
 In addition to nearly a million deaths, approximately two million Rwandans were displaced because of the conflict and were forced to reside in numerous refugee camps across the region.

 Conflict in Darfur (Sudan)

 Darfur saw yet another internal conflict between its eastern and western populations.
 The civil war that erupted between Arabs and non-Arabs (in 2003) resulted in over 200,000 dead and nearly 2 million people that were displaced from their homes (just in the early 2000s).
 The Janjaweed (Darfuri Arab militias) looted, burned, raped, and killed entire black villages, all of which was a direct result of racial divisions and hatred.